 Many lawyers don’t get new clients because they don’t do enough business development activities, they waste time and resources on the wrong activities, or they don’t get face-to-face with potential clients.

 “Everyone verifies you on the website before purchasing your services, even those who come through direct referrals.”

 Tips for Law Firm Marketing

 Don’t waste any money on marketing that is not measurable.
 If you can’t measure it, don’t do it.
 How does marketing align with the overall business goals?
 Can you observe how marketing has generated any results?
 Pursue the techniques that you can measure including optimising for search engines, blogs and social media.
 Consider both paid and organic options.
 Start at the beginning of any marketing initiative by figuring out how are you going to measure it.

 “[There is an] increasing use of digital leading to conversion.

-With law firms having large and content-rich websites, engaging clients and potential clients though organic methods such as search engine optimisation continue to be surprisingly limited, websites and articles often lack focus.
-Worse still, on page and technical error remain prevalent with website being poorly optimised and maintained.
+With law firms having large and content-rich websites, engaging clients and potential clients through organic methods such as search engine optimisation continue to be surprisingly limited, websites and articles often lack focus.
+Worse still, on page and technical error remain prevalent, with the website being poorly optimised and maintained.